Ironworks/SOTopTwenty/README.md

 ## Constraints

-Due to time constraints I didn't write as many tests around the Viewcontrollers as I would have liked to.
-In that regard I conxentrated more on completing the functionality.
+Due to time constraints I didn't write as many tests around the Viewcontrollers and tableViewCells as I would have liked to.
+In that regard I concentrated more on completing the functionality.